Intelligence & Counterterrorism Intelligence

 YC Career Outcomes

 The Office of Career Strategy collects information about Yale College graduates.
 This tool allows users to search outcomes by year and major.
-Please visit Statistics & Reports for detailed reports.
+Please visit Statistics & Reports for more information on our data collection.

-Helpful Tips on using the Interactive Tool:
+Helpful Tips for the Interactive Tool:

-• To ensure student confidentiality, results are only reported in the aggregate and more granular data is not available through this public tool.
+• To ensure confidentiality, results are reported in the aggregate

-• The tool will return results with at least five responses.
-If you require additional information contact the Office of Career Strategy
+• If you require additional information contact the Office of Career Strategy

 Most Recent Class Overview